Checkbook Register Template – (Track Your Incoming and Outgoing Funds)

 #3 – Bank Name

-This field is irrelevant when the user is putting in details of the checks that he has issued from his own account.
-When the user is putting in the details of the checks he has received, this field will be populated with the name of the bank that check belongs to.
+This field is irrelevant when the user is putting in details of the checks that he has issued from his account.
+When the user is putting details of checks received, this field will be populated with the name of the bank that check belongs to.
 For example, a third party has issued a check from his account in XYZ Bank, while the user has his account in ABC Bank, the user will put XYZ Bank in this column.
 The user must leave the field blank for outgoing checks.

 #4 – Issuing Party